mnussbaumer/chef_local_elixir/readme.md

 Besides that it includes recipes for setting up Postgresql, Letsencrypt and the proper configuration for Nginx with SSL.
 It installs emacs as well with a default useful configuration and packages on the servers.

 It also assumes the creation of a user for it, usually "deploy" but you can name it anything.
 The cool thing, is that all of that is basically controlled by a single file.
 If for nothing else you can check both the recipes, to see the logic for provisioning the server, and the templates, for examples of how to configure certain files (nginx, systemd, etc).
+One detail is that it the elixir config prod.secret.exs file assumes you're using bamboo, you'll need to edit that template in case you don't or your probably won't be able to run the build as bamboo will be missing and won't be configurable.

 As an example of how you would provision a build server in EC2:

-./deploy_kitchen.sh ubuntu@your_instance_address 'recipe[elixir_web::build_server]'
+`./deploy_kitchen.sh ubuntu@your_instance_address 'recipe[elixir_web::build_server]'`

 Now you're ready to just put your instance address on your e-deliver config and build a release there.
-This server will have Erlang 20.1 installed and Elixir, Git, Yarn and Node, and build-essential package, a user named whatever you like, a swap enable bash script, a proper `.profile` file exporting all your env variables and a `prod.secret.exs` file accessible to the distillery release builder.
+This server will have Erlang 20.1 installed and Elixir, Git, Yarn, Node, and build-essential package, a user named whatever you like, a swap enable bash script, a proper `.profile` file exporting all your env variables and a `prod.secret.exs` file accessible to the distillery release builder.
 You pass the options for the recipes you want to run (or none if you want the default production server only) as a comma separated argument to the `./deploy_kitchen.sh` script.
-This in turn packs your current directory into a tar and uploads it to the server, then calls `install.sh` to install the chefdk client on the server and run the recipes you named.
+This in turn packs your current directory into a tar and uploads it to the server (hence you don't even need to commit the changes to any files, since they'll be packed fresh whenever you run the deploy_kitchen script), then calls `install.sh` to install the chefdk client on the server and run the recipes you named.
 In the process it sources the environment file as environment variables to the bash sessions running, so that they're accessible through the recipes.
 It also makes it easy to ensure parity between the build server environment and the production server.
-And because its idempotent you can use the same build server for different apps, by just running the build_server recipe once with an environment file and again with a different one.
+And because its idempotent you can use the same build server for different apps, by just running the build_server recipe once with an environment file (which will replace the environment, source it, and replace the prod.secret.exs file if they've changed) and then repeat again from a different directory with different environment files.

 To provision a production server for running your elixir web app you would simply run: